opencb/genome-maps/README.md

 bower install
 ```

-Finally to build genome-maps run:
+Finally, to build Genome Maps execute:

 ```bash
 grunt
 ```

-When completed, compiled files will be located in the `/build` dir.
+When completed, all compiled files will be located under the `build` folder.

 ### Testing